Designated Areas for building emergency management

 Designating an area

-This means either the Minister for Emergency Management or a person appointed or otherwise authorised under section 25 of the Civil Defence Emergency Management Act to declare a state of local emergency or give notice of a local transition period (as the case may be) for the area (either the mayor or another decision maker who is appointed under these powers).
+This means either the Minister for Emergency Management or a person appointed or otherwise authorised under section 25 of the Civil Defence Emergency Management Act to declare a state of local emergency or give notice of a local transition period for the area (usually either the mayor or another decision maker who is appointed under these powers).

 If a state of emergency or transition period is not in place, an area can be designated by the: